getify/You-Dont-Know-JS/this & object prototypes/apA.md

 And depending on what sorts of syntactic approaches you take to these assignments, there may very well be cases where the `super` can't be properly bound (at least, not where you suspect), so you may (at time of writing, TC39 discussion is ongoing on the topic) have to manually bind `super` with `toMethod(..)` (kinda like you have to do `bind(..)` for `this` -- see Chapter 2).

-You're used to being able to assign around methods to different objects to *automatically* take advantage of the dynamicism of `this` via the *implicit binding* rule (see Chapter 2).
+You're used to being able to assign around methods to different objects to *automatically* take advantage of the dynamism of `this` via the *implicit binding* rule (see Chapter 2).
 But the same will likely not be true with methods that use `super`.

 Consider what `super` should do here (against `D` and `E`):